Why you need to track product prices on Amazon?

 With ImportFromWeb you don’t need to take care of how many products you insert – it works seamlessly with hundreds or even thousands of products and will pull the Amazon product prices data within seconds.

-Last but not least, the solution works with all Amazon markets and all products.
-You can even retrieve location based Amazon item price data using country codes as shown in this example.
-One other useful option is to schedule the data updates on an hourly, daily or weekly basis so that you get a nice overview of the Amazon product data history.
+One other useful option is to schedule the data updates on an hourly, daily or weekly basis so that you can build a nice overview of the Amazon product data history.

 Conclusion